ritikjaiswal31/AIEmailAgent/README.md

 ## Screenshots

 Below are the key components of **AIMailAgent** shown in a logical order, starting from the **end-user experience** to the **underlying implementation**.
-Replace the placeholders with actual screenshots from your project.

 ### AI Reply in Gmail